himashi92/Co-BioNet/README.md

 - 2018 Left Atrial Segmentation Challenge Dataset : http://atriaseg2018.cardiacatlas.org

 ## Running Demo
-Demonstration is created on generating segmentation masks on a sample of unseen Pancreas CT with trained torch model on 10% and 20% Labeled Pancreas CT data.
+Demonstration is created on generating segmentation masks on a sample of unseen Pancreas CT with trained torch models on 10% and 20% Labeled Pancreas CT and Left Atrial MRI data.
 You can run the given python notebook in the demo folder.

 ## Train Model
 ### To train the model for Pancreas CT dataset on 10% Lableled data